ggerganov/llama.cpp/examples/main/README.md

 ## Interaction

-The `jarvis-cli` program offers a seamless way to interact with LLaMA models, allowing users to engage in real-time conversations or provide instructions for specific tasks.
+The `jarvis-cli` program offers a seamless way to interact with JARVIS models, allowing users to engage in real-time conversations or provide instructions for specific tasks.
 The interactive mode can be triggered using various options, including `--interactive` and `--interactive-first`.

 In interactive mode, users can participate in text generation by injecting their input during the process.
-Users can press `Ctrl+C` at any time to interject and type their input, followed by pressing `Return` to submit it to the LLaMA model.
+Users can press `Ctrl+C` at any time to interject and type their input, followed by pressing `Return` to submit it to the JARVIS model.
 To submit additional lines without finalizing input, users can end the current line with a backslash (`\`) and continue typing.

 ### Interaction Options